Last Updated on

 AI and Predictive Analytics

-Machine learning models can sift through customer data to predict churn before it happens, flagging which customers are at risk so you can proactively intervene.
+Machine learning models can sift through customer data to predict churn before it happens, flagging which customers are at risk so you can stop them from churning.

 The DTC hydration brand Hydrant used predictive AI to identify likely churners and target them with tailored offers, resulting in a 260% higher conversion rate and a 310% boost in revenue per customer.